Battle of Kokkinia: The battle

 In March 1944, during the German occupation of Greece, Kokkinia was attacked by Nazi and collaborationist forces.
 ELAS and its youth wing, EPON, resisted and after four days of battle they managed to force the German and collaborationist army to retreat.
 The aid of the local population was crucial.
 The large majority of the town's people (including men, women and children) contributed to the resistance by taking care of the wounded, searching for bullets that the resistance forces could use or arming themselves and asking to join ELAS's forces.
 The fighting started on 4 March and lasted until 8 March, when the German army was forced to retreat, taking 300 prisoners with them.

 Aftermath

 The next day, on 9 March, 50 prisoners were executed in Chaidari military camp.
 37 of the victims of the massacre were among the 300 Kokkinia residents arrested the previous day by the retreating German forces.
 The rest of the prisoners were tortured in the camp's dungeons by Gestapo agents.
-Kokkinia was left alone by the occupation forces for about five months until August when mass executions were carried out by members of the Luftwaffe and their collaborators, as a retaliation for the resistance.
+Kokkinia was left alone by the occupation forces for about five months until August, when mass executions were carried out by members of the Luftwaffe and their collaborators in retaliation for the resistance.